 If you want to have Open GPIAS installed from the repository and be able to update to the newest changesets, you can follow this guide.
+First of all you need to have mercurial installed (Mercurial).
 Then you can open a command line in the folder where you want to install Open GPIAS and run the following command:

-'''

-git clone https://github.com/rgerum/open_gpias
+hg clone https://bitbucket.org/randrian/open_gpias

-'''